learning-unlimited/ESP-Website/docs/dev/vagrant.rst

 		sudo apt install lvm2
 		sudo lvs

 	   You may need to then exit the terminal, restart the virtual machine, hit escape as it starts booting up, select boot manager, then select the CD-ROM, then select "try to install ubuntu".
+Reopen the terminal window before proceeding to the next step.

 	vi.
 Create space for an encrypted partition by running the following commands, replacing ``$VOLUME_GROUP`` and ``$LOGICAL_VOLUME`` with the names you found in the previous step.
 You may need to do ``e2fsck -f /dev/$VOLUME_GROUP/$LOGICAL_VOLUME`` first, but it should yell at you in that case. ::